 “Most of you will be familiar with this title by now, and after reading it over the last two days I cannot recommend it enough.
 This book invites us to look deeper within ourselves and our systems than ever before to acknowledge and dismantle white supremacy.
 Saad has been kind enough to provide us with a guide with daily tasks (which can be taken at the readers own pace) to look at our white privilege, how we may have acted in the past and how we can take accountability and break down systemic racism.” – Helena

-A must read for any white women working within the spiritual and wellness industry.
+A must read by the same author for any white women working within the spiritual and wellness industry.

 “White Fragility: Why It’s So Hard To Talk About Race – I haven’t read this yet but it was recommended to me by my sister’s friend who is a white brit living in the US married with children to a Black woman.” – Mary.
 It’s also worth noting that Robin DiAngelo wrote the forward for Me and White Supremacy.